 Maintenance and mitigation grants are designed to provide funds for the maintenance of existing motorized trails.
-The project must be shovel ready.
-All compliance documents and land managing approvals must be submitted with the application.
-Once approved, a sponsor shall select one of the Arizona State Parks and Trails contracted trail crews and work must be completed within one year of award. \Note: Under emergency circumstances like fire damage, weather damage, vandalism, cultural site desecration, or wildlife habitat destruction, Arizona State Parks and Trails can authorize applications to be approved and implemented within six months.
-Funding could also be used for damage on other areas not open to OHV use that were negatively impacted by Off-Highway Vehicles.
-Projects are NOT eligible if the needed improvements are associated with old age or neglect.
-This will occur on a case-by-case basis and will be determined by funding availability.
+The project must be shovel-ready.
+All compliance documents and land management approvals must be submitted with the application.
+Once approved, a sponsor shall select one of the Arizona State Parks and Trails contracted trail crews and work must be completed within one year of the award. \Note: Under emergency circumstances like fire damage, weather damage, vandalism, cultural site desecration, or wildlife habitat destruction, Arizona State Parks and Trails can authorize applications to be approved and implemented within six months.
+Funding could also be used for damage to other areas not open to OHV use that were negatively impacted by Off-Highway Vehicles.
+Projects are NOT eligible if the needed improvements are associated with neglect.
+This occurs on a case-by-case basis and is determined by funding availability.